Club resources

 Sport Club Designation (SOAR) Accordion Closed

-NOTE: Clubs interested in obtaining a ‘Sport Club’ designation must complete the Student Organization Annual Re-registration (SOAR) (between March 30th – and May 4th, 2025) and the Sport Clubs application (between April 20th – May 4th, 2025).
+- NOTE: Clubs interested in obtaining a ‘Sport Club’ designation must complete the Student Organization Annual Re-registration (SOAR) AND the Sport Clubs application between March 15th – and May 3rd, 2026.
 Late Sport Club applications will not be accepted.
 However, please check directly with the Office of Leadership and Engagement about additional SOAR timeframes.

 Student Organization Summer Summit Training & Monthly Meetings Accordion Closed